Appeasement: Spanish Civil War

 Many historians argue that the British policy of non-intervention was a product of the Establishment's anti-communist stance.
 Scott Ramsay (2019) instead argues that Britain demonstrated "benevolent neutrality" and was simply hedging its bets by avoiding the favouring of one side or the other.
 The goal was that in a European war Britain would enjoy the "benevolent neutrality" of whichever side won in Spain.

+It is clear that in either case, “Non-Intervention”, a French proposal gratefully endorsed by Britain on 2 August 1936 to avoid having to do anything, amounted to a prejudiced losing game for the legitimate government of Spain, the Spanish Republic, which was starved of arms, and isolated diplomatically due to Non-Intervention, forcing her to turn to the USSR for supply, thereby further isolating her.

+For the Committee of European states that supervised its application were routinely told that the powers who were actively supplying the Nationalist faction (Germany and Italy) could not have broken a non-binding commitment, and they walked out at least once.
+The Republic was not even allowed to bring complaints as only members could do so.
+The German representative, Joachim von Ribbentrop later said:

+All the considerations of the Powers’ behaviour was based on their acting within the scope of extra-League resumption of traditional diplomacy that had become the norm since Abyssinia.
+A.J.P.
+Taylor cites the 1937 Nyon Conference as a rare instance of fascist backing down when confronted by Great Britain over unrestricted submarine warfare.
+Germany and Italy went as far as they dared, while George Orwell criticised the Republic for clinging to traditional diplomacy in regard to its policy in Spanish Morocco, a recruiting base of the Moroccan regulares of Franco, which the Republicans respected to avoid antagonising France over French Morocco.

 Conduct of appeasement, 1937–1939

 In 1937, Stanley Baldwin resigned as Prime Minister.
 He was replaced by Neville Chamberlain, who pursued a policy of appeasement and rearmament.
 Chamberlain's reputation for appeasement rests in large measure on his negotiations with Hitler over Czechoslovakia in 1938.